Nominations will reopen in November 2020

 Visit the Council Awards Application System to complete a nomination.

 A username and password previously set up through online profile registration at Professional Heart Daily will be necessary to access the Application System.
 If you have not created an online profile yet, please do so before accessing the Council Awards Application System.
-AHA Professional Partners who are creating an online profile for the first time should make sure to register using their AHA partner account identification numbers.
+AHA Professional Members who are creating an online profile for the first time should make sure to register using their AHA membership identification numbers.

 The winner of the Hoeg Award will present a lecture on a topic of his or her choice in a special plenary session of Vascular Discovery: From Genes to Medicine Scientific Sessions.